P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ### Description

 Executing this command gives utility items.
 These items allow you to execute useful commands with a click.
 Dropping a gived item, clears all items.

 ### Usage

 - /target \<PlayerName\>

-Start tracking \<PlayerName\>.
+  Start tracking \<PlayerName\> with utility items.

 ### Permission